Living in Franklin, TN

 Nightlife is typically only available on the weekends in Franklin.
 It's possible to find the occasional pop-up during the week, but it is not very common.
 In fact, most nightlife will take place at bars or small, local music venues.
 Those who want to enjoy different options for their night out will need to travel into Nashville, which offers clubs and other types of nightlife.

 Franklin has earned a 7.3 out of 10 on the comfort index scale for its mild, temperate climate.
 Tennessee is one of the few Southern states that experiences all four seasons, and Franklin is no exception.
 Residents enjoy average weather all year round.
 With only 53 inches of rain and four inches of snow, residents are never too wet or too cold.
 In fact, Franklin experiences over 200 days of sunshine every year!

 The most comfortable months in Franklin are May, September, and October.
-This is due to the 75 degree temperatures, sunshine, and breeze.
-The spring and fall season allow residents to enjoy the great outdoors without worrying about poor weather conditions.
+This is due to the 75-degree temperatures, sunshine, and breeze.
+The spring and fall seasons allow residents to enjoy the great outdoors without worrying about poor weather conditions.